 The Geophysical Centre, Quetta, has been responsible for work in the following disciplines:

-6.1 Continuing along the path of modernization and with the encouragement from the Government, two Weather Surveillance Radars have been installed at Karachi and Islamabad with the assistance of Government of Japan.
-A precipitation measuring radar is going to be installed at Lahore with the financial assistance of Asian Development Bank.
+Continuing along the path of modernization and with the encouragement from the Government, two Weather Surveillance Radars have been installed at Karachi, Islamabad and RahimYar Khan with the assistance of Government of Japan.
+Precipitation measuring radar is going to be installed at Lahore with the financial assistance of Asian Development Bank.

-6.2 These radars have the capability to monitor the weather systems and their characteristics upto a radius of 400 kms.
-A precipitation measuring radar bearing 10 cm wave length is going to be installed at Lahore with the financial assistance of Asian Development Bank.
+These radars have the capability to monitor the weather systems and their characteristics upto a radius of 400 kms.
+Precipitation measuring radar bearing 10 cm wave length is going to be installed at Lahore with the financial assistance of Asian Development Bank.

 Pakistan Meteorological Department is a member of: